-Prior to the sixteenth Tuesday preceding the election, the Board shall, by legal notice publish in at least one newspaper of general circulation in the District the opening filing date, the offices to be filled, the place for filing and the closing date for filing.
+Prior to the seventeenth Tuesday preceding the election, the Board of Education shall, by legal notice publish in at least one newspaper of general circulation in the District the opening filing date, the offices to be filled, the place for filing and the closing date for filing.

-A candidate for the Board must be a citizen of the United States, twenty-four years of age or older, a resident taxpayer of the school district and have resided in the State of Missouri for one year preceding their election or appointment and who qualifies to hold public elective office as a Board member according to state and federal laws.
+A candidate for the Board of Education must be a citizen of the United States, twenty-four years of age or older, a resident taxpayer of the District and have resided in the State of Missouri for one year preceding their election or appointment and who qualifies to hold public elective office as a Board of Education member according to state and federal laws.

-No person may be a candidate for a position on the Board if such person is a registered sex offender, or is required to be registered as a sex offender under state law.
-Any Board member who is likewise required to register, or who is registered as a sex offender under state law will immediately be requested by the Board to resign from the Board.
-Should a Board member refuse to resign, the member will be ineligible to serve as a Board member at the end of his/her term.
+No person may be a candidate for a position on the Board of Education if such person is a registered sex offender, or is required to be registered as a sex offender under state law.
+Any Board of Education member who is likewise required to register, or who is registered as a sex offender under state law will immediately be requested by the Board of Education to resign from the Board of Education.
+Should a Board of Education member refuse to resign, the member will be ineligible to serve as a Board of Education member at the end of their term.

 Each qualified person wishing to be a candidate for the Board of Education may obtain a declaration of candidacy form from the Office of the Superintendent.
 The candidate shall file in person with the Office of the Superintendent a signed copy of a declaration of candidacy form.
-The declaration of candidacy form shall be filed no sooner than 8:00 a.m. on the sixteenth Tuesday prior to the date of the annual election and no later than 5:00 p.m. on the eleventh Tuesday prior to the date of the annual election.
+The declaration of candidacy form shall be filed no sooner than 8:00 a.m. on the seventeenth Tuesday prior to the date of the annual election and no later than 5:00 p.m. on the fourteenth Tuesday prior to the date of the annual election.
 The candidate's name shall appear as stated in the declaration of candidacy form without titles.

-The names of qualified candidates shall be placed on the ballot in order of filing, except that for candidates who file a declaration of candidacy prior to 5:00 p.m. on the first day of filing, the district shall determine by random drawing the order in which such candidates' names shall appear on the ballot.
+The names of qualified candidates shall be placed on the ballot in order of filing, except that for candidates who file a declaration of candidacy prior to 5:00 p.m. on the first day of filing, the District shall determine by random drawing the order in which such candidates' names shall appear on the ballot.
 Each candidate filing on the first day shall draw a number at random at the time of filing.
-The district shall record the number drawn with the candidate's declaration of candidacy.
+The District shall record the number drawn with the candidate's declaration of candidacy.
 The names of candidates filing on the first day of filing shall be listed in ascending order of the numbers so drawn and ahead of the names of candidates filing on a later date.

-Board candidates must file reports as required by the Secretary of State of Missouri.
+Board of Education candidates must file reports as required by the Secretary of State of Missouri.
 After filing for office, the St. Louis County Board of Election Commissioners will provide each candidate information concerning the reporting requirements and a schedule of reporting dates.
 The Secretary of the Board shall certify names of candidates who have properly filed to the Board of Election Commissioners not later than the tenth Tuesday prior to the annual election.